 How to Prevent Peritonitis

-If you are on dialysis, wash your hands and fingernails before touching the catheter.
+On dialysis, wash your hands and fingernails before touching the catheter.
 Clean the skin around the catheter daily.
 Follow your doctor’s instructions regarding the care and storage of your medical supplies.

-Although peritonitis can be a complication of peritoneal dialysis, it is much less common than it used to be due to the improved technology and self-care techniques taught during initial training.
+Although Peritonitis can be a complication of peritoneal dialysis, it is much less common than it used to be due to the improved technology and self-care techniques taught during initial training.

 If you have severe abdominal pain or an abdominal injury, such as a knife wound, take one of the following measures: